All photos are from: nasjonalrassikringsgruppe.no

 Age: 45

-Background: Government official responsible for regional safety funding
+Background: Government official responsible for regional safety funding.

-Goals: Quickly access key stats and policy recommendations, understand funding impact
+Goals: Quickly policy recommendations, understand funding impact.

-Needs: Concise summaries, hierarchical presentation, clear visuals
+Needs: Concise summaries, hierarchical presentation, clear visuals.

 Erik (Municipal Safety Officer)